 Students can also choose from the graphic organizer templates available to them to organize information on their own.
 They may use text bubbles to show connections between ideas and processes.
 By combining text, images, and voice recording, they can share summaries and comparisons with projects like book cover design and If/But Comparatives.

 Because level 2 tasks require students to organize and apply information for understanding, they are helpful for assessing student comprehension of information.

 Level 3 tasks require students to think for a purpose.
 Students must be able to justify opinions, support arguments with evidence, and solve problems.
 Instead of simply sorting data or choosing a correct answer, students process complex topics that frequently have more than one right answer.

-Teachers can assign Wixie activities that help students manage strategies for arguing, justifying, and designing for a purpose.
-As students work to identify main ideas, key details and supporting evidence, teachers can provide feedback on progress and provide guidance using Wixie comments.
+Teachers can assign Wixie templates that help students manage strategies for arguing, justifying, and designing for a purpose.
+As students work to identify main ideas, key details and supporting evidence, teachers can provide feedback on progress and provide guidance using the feedback tool to guide student work.
 They could also assign grids to support design of spaces like a dream bedroom, a new zoo enclosure, or a water-saving garden.